 Remove vegetation and combustible materials from within five feet of windows, glass doors, and decks.
 This includes firewood, outdoor furniture, playsets etc. Use hard landscaping options like gravel, pavers, concrete or noncombustible mulch within this five foot zone.
 Using limited numbers of wildfire-resistant plants will also keep your risk low.
 Do not park vehicles within this zone.

 Cover all vent openings with 1/16 or ⅛ inch metal mesh.
+A tight mesh is critical for preventing flying embers from entering your attic space and igniting a fire inside.
 Fiberglass and plastic mesh shouldn’t be used because they can melt and burn at high temperatures.
 You can also instal ember and flame resistant vents, called WUI vents.
 Chimneys should also be covered, but with mesh no smaller than ⅜ inch and no larger than 1/2 inch.

 Regularly clean your roof, gutters, decks, and the base of walls to remove accumulations of plant debris like fallen leaves, needles and other flammable materials.
 Use a corrosion-resistant and noncombustible metal drip edge and gutter cover for extra protection against debris buildup.